alyxshang/website/README.markdown

 mandy -t .
 ```

 - 4.)
-You should have receieved a message about the success or failure and number of tests run.
+You should have received a message about the success or failure of the tests and number of tests run.

 ## NOTE